 Types of Future Bets for MLB and College Baseball

 When future betting on MLB or college baseball, there are a variety of different wagers you can place.
-Here is a list of all future betting lines for the 2018 MLB season and the 2019 college baseball season:
+Here is a list of all future betting lines for the 2024 MLB season and the college baseball season the following spring:

 -World Series Champion

 -National League Championship Series winner

 -National League East